Cal Henderson Sells 1,500 Shares of Slack (NYSE:WORK) Stock

-Slack (NYSE:WORK) CTO Cal Henderson sold 1,500 shares of the business’s stock in a transaction dated Friday, January 10th.
-The stock was sold at an average price of $23.05, for a total value of $34,575.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Slack (NYSE:WORK) CTO Cal Henderson sold 1,500 shares of the stock in a transaction on Wednesday, January 15th.
+The stock was sold at an average price of $22.67, for a total value of $34,005.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.

 Cal Henderson also recently made the following trade(s):